baaahs/light-server-infrastructure/README.md

 - Prepare your SD Card...
   - Insert the SanDisk SD card in your machine and ensure it's formatted FAT32 and blank.
-  - Download the [NOOBS Lite](https://www.raspberrypi.org/downloads/noobs/) image from the linked page.
+  - Download the latest [NOOBS Lite](https://downloads.raspberrypi.org/NOOBS_lite_latest) image.
   - Unzip the contents of download onto the newly formatted SanDisk SD Card.
-  - Eject the card and insert it into the RPI.
+  - Eject the card and set it aside.

 - Assemble your equipment...
-  - The flat heat sink is affixed to the chip on the bottom of the RPI.
-The larger sinks are afixed to the top of the RPI.
+  - Affix the heat sinks -- the flat heat sink is applied to the underside chip, the larger two heat sinks are applied to the chips on the topside of the PI.
   - The UPS PIco HAT sits on top of the RPI GPIO header PINS.
-  - The SanDisk SD Card goes in the SD Card slot on the RPI.
+  - Insert the SD card into the PI.
+(Note: The PI 3 has a push->pull, not push-push SD card slot)
   - Insert the RPI into the case and close the case.
   - Connect the DMXking ultraDMX adapter into a free USB port
   - Connect the Panda Wireless PAU06 into a free USB port